Alxmrphi/ml_and_brain_2023/README.md

 be advantageous but not required.

 **Course Objectives and Expected Learning Outcomes**:
-* Understand some of the basics of machine learning and neuroscience
+* Understand the basics of machine learning and neuroscience
 * Understand what a representation is, and how we can compare representational spaces.
 * Learn how to read and present a paper, and how to lead an engaging discussion